royalsaltmerchant/mycelae-wiki/public_mycelae/md/items.md

 ## Lunar Compass

 A mystical compass with a face crafted from a rare lunar stone.
 This instrument is attuned to the phases of the moon and allows the Starweavers to navigate by its guidance.
-By aligning the compass with the moon's position, they can harness the moon's energy for rituals and spellcasting, amplifying their magic under its influence.Added to a weapon it does 5D8 radiant damage at nighttake one turn to set the alignment according to the position of the moon.
+By aligning the compass with the moon's position, they can harness the moon's energy for rituals and spellcasting, amplifying their magic under its influence.
+Added to a weapon it does 5D8 radiant damage at night.
+Take one turn to set the alignment according to the position of the moon.

 ## Shadow Mist